Picture Book Pacing

 Support: Students in need of support may be allowed one re-record.
 Students in need of support may be given a slightly lower level book to read aloud.
 Students in need of extra support may be given a different task to complete for their grade.

-- Ask students to complete their self-assessment rubrics and turn them in.
+- Ask students to complete their self-assessment questions and turn them in.

 - Students will also be assessed with your rubric.